-8. Are interior details or exterior parts more complicated to 3D print and paint?
+8. Are tank interior details or exterior parts more complicated to 3D print and paint?
 Why?

 When you make the exterior, it is enough to give a few details to make it look like a good model.

-While working on the interior, it is necessary to work on many details if you want to see a good result.
+While working on the 3D printed tank interior, it is necessary to work on many details if you want to see a good result.

-These details are also smaller, so the interiors are the ones that need more work and are more complicated.
+These details are also smaller, so the 3D printed interiors are the ones that need more work and are more complicated.

-9. How many hours do you usually spend on crafting one tank, from the moment you download files and start 3D printing and to the point you finish painting the model?
+9. How many hours do you usually spend on crafting one tank 3D model, from the moment you download STL files and start 3D printing and to the point you finish painting the 3D printed tank?

-With T-62 and Merkava tanks 3D printing models, I spent three months on making each one.
+With T-62 and Merkava tanks 3D printing models, I spent three months making each one.

-The Tiger tank 3D printing model was very complex throughout the process, and I dedicated more than six months to make it.
+The Tiger tank 3D model for printing was very complex throughout the process, and I dedicated more than six months to make it.

-10. Do you airbrush tanks or paint them manually with a regular brush?
+10. Do you airbrush 3D printed tanks or paint them manually with a regular brush?

 I usually use an airbrush to give the base colours.
 The details, effects and other nuances are always painted with brushes.

-I like to paint all the pieces, even if they are not going to be seen, such as the engine crankshaft.
+I like to paint all the 3D printed pieces, even if they are not going to be seen, such as the engine crankshaft.
 I know that it is there and has the right colour.

-11. How do you manage to create a metal-like structure for your tanks?
-Did you study such painting technique?
+11. How do you manage to create a metal-like structure for your 3D printed tank models?
+Did you study such a painting technique?
 Do you use reference images in your work?

-I learned to paint 3D printing models by watching videos from the Internet and by practising and making mistakes.
-Today there are guides on the painting of all kinds with explanations on how to apply base colours, glazes, shading, effects, etc.
+I learned to paint 3D printed tank models by watching videos from the Internet and by practising and making mistakes.
+Today there are guides on painting of all kinds with explanations on how to apply base colours, glazes, shading, effects, etc.